RoboSats/robosats-deploy/compose/README.md

 ## Add Onion services

 At the moment the RoboSats image does not use TorControl of the Tor container to automatically generate the Onion hidden service.
-It simply exposes the port (18000 in the `/compose/env-sample` testnet orchestration) and you can create a hidden service using your base machine `torrc` .
+It simply exposes the port (18000 in the `/compose/env-sample` testnet orchestration) and exposes a hidden service defined  `/env/{namespace}/torrc`.

+You can edit `torcc` to add or remove services (e.g., expose Thunderhub as a hidden service)
 ```
- sudo nano /etc/tor/torrc
+ sudo nano /env/{namespace}/torrc
 ```

-If you are running both a mainnet and a testnet coordinator you could add something like this to `torrc`
 ```
 # Robosats Testnet Onion Service
 HiddenServiceDir /var/lib/tor/robotest/